thecloudexplorers/simply-scripted/README.md

 # simply-scripted

-This repo contains all kind of handy scripts
+This repo is a collection of various scripts and functions that support automation of Azure, Azure DevOps and related tooling.